 “All wicked men therefore are slaves, and this is not so surprising and incredible in fact as it is in words.
 For they are not slaves in the sense those bondmen are who are the properties of their masters by purchase, or by any law of the state; but if obedience to a disordered, abject mind, destitute of self-control be slavery (and such it is), who can deny that all the dishonest, all the covetous, in short, all the wicked, are slaves?”

-Cicero is quite clear here in the distinction between the human commodity slavery proper as property belonging to a master and mental slavery in the sense that one’s state of mind dances to the tune of the passions.
-So don’t be surprised that the wicked man, who lacks self control is also easily angered (irate) and spurned on to commit acts of wickedness be viewed as, the stoics would surely agree, temporary insanity fuelled by passion.
-To be said on covetousness is this, that the more pleasures a man captures, the more masters will he have to serve.
+Cicero is quite clear here in the distinction between the human being as made a commodity belonging to a master and mental slavery in the sense that one’s state of mind dances to the tune of the passions.
+Reason is surrendered when it obeys the passions, this surrender is slavery.
+The wicked man, who lacks self control is easily angered (irate) and spurned on to commit acts of wickedness, is in the stoic view, temporary insanity fueled by passion.
+The risk covetousness could pose to being a slave to passions is the more pleasures a man captures, the more masters will he have to serve, meaning 1) more time is dedicated to the passions of pleasure rather than reason and 2) numerous pleasures risk more of a chance of becoming separate from them, the consequence being the one with passionate attachments to those pleasures will be tortured by their absence.

-Cicero views a freeman, including nobles, who under matriarchal domination as ‘a most abject slave’
+Cicero views those freeman, including nobles, who are under matriarchal domination as ‘a most abject slave’

 “Can I call the men free whom a woman governs, to whom she gives laws, lays down directions, orders and forbids what to her seems fit; while he can deny and dare refuse nothing that she commands?
 Does she ask?
 He must give.
 Does she call?
 He must come.
 Does she order him off?
 He must vanish.
 Does she threaten?
 He must tremble.
 For my part, I call such a fellow, though he may have been born in the noblest family, not only a slave, but a most abject slave.”